PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Method

 \subsection{Diffusion Transformer and Applications}

-The second stage of our pipeline trains a LDM \citep{Rombach2022CVPR} on the joint latent representations of our pre-trained LVAE.
-By leveraging a latent manipulation strategy inspired by RePaint \citep{Lugmayr2022CVPR}, our diffusion model supports practical downstream applications without additional fine-tuning.
+The second stage trains a LDM~\cite{Rombach2022CVPR} on the joint LVAE latent space.
+A RePaint-inspired~\cite{Lugmayr2022CVPR} latent manipulation strategy enables further downstream applications without fine-tuning.

-\boldparagraph{Training} We derive layout latent codes \( \mathbf{z}_{\mathcal{L}} \) for all training samples using the frozen LVAE.
-These codes are used to train a diffusion model \( \epsilon_{\theta}(\mathbf{z}_{\mathcal{L}}^{t}, t, y) \), where \( y \) is a scene-level conditioning label controlling vegetation density (low, medium, high).
-While our experiments focus on vegetation, this conditioning scheme is general and can be applied to other object categories as well.
-Following DiT \citep{Peebles2023ICCV}, we adopt a Transformer-based backbone that operates on sequences of noisy latent patches and incorporates conditioning via adaLN-Zero blocks \citep{Perez2018AAAI}.
-The model is trained to predict Gaussian noise using a standard mean squared error (MSE) loss.
-After training, latent codes are sampled through the learned reverse diffusion process and decoded into novel 3D scene layouts.
+\boldparagraph{Training} Joint layout latent codes are extracted from the frozen LVAE and used to train a diffusion model \( \epsilon_{\theta}(\mathbf{z}_{\mathcal{L}}^{t}, t, y) \), where \( y \) is a scene label controlling vegetation density (low, medium, or high).
+Although we focus on vegetation, this conditioning generalizes to other object categories and their combinations (see supplementary material).
+Following~\cite{Peebles2023ICCV}, we adopt a Transformer backbone and incorporate \( y \) via adaLN-Zero blocks~\cite{Perez2018AAAI}.
+The model is trained to predict Gaussian noise using a mean squared error (MSE) loss.

-\boldparagraph{Scene Inpainting} RePaint \citep{Lugmayr2022CVPR} introduces a modified diffusion sampling strategy that synchronizes the denoising of unknown pixels with the noised version of known pixels, achieving impressive image inpainting results.
-We adopt this synchronization process in the 2D latent space of a pre-trained DiT model to support 3D scene layout editing, which is complementary to the object-level editing supported by our instance-level primitive representation.
-Additional implementation details are provided in the supplementary material.
-By properly setting a binary latent mask we can edit a given layout in diverse ways.
-For example, we can inpaint its left half while keeping the right half fixed (see \figref{fig:teaser}).
-Another compelling use case, enabled by our disentangled latent structure, is ground-conditioned object generation, where we fix the ground channels and inpaint only the object channels, allowing new primitives to be synthesized in accordance with the existing ground layout.
+\boldparagraph{Scene Inpainting} RePaint~\cite{Lugmayr2022CVPR} introduces a modified diffusion sampling scheme for inpainting that synchronizes the denoising of unknown pixels with the noised version of known pixels.
+We apply this strategy in the 2D latent space of our pre-trained DiT to enable 3D layout editing.
+A binary latent mask specifies editable regions, allowing diverse edits such as inpainting the left half of a scene while keeping the right side intact (see \figref{fig:teaser} (3a)).
+Our disentangled latent structure naturally supports ground-conditioned object generation, where only object channels are inpainted while ground channels remain fixed (see \figref{fig:teaser} (3b)).